OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Repair_Durability_System.md

 ## Overview

+**Game Rule Summary**: Your equipment gradually wears out through combat use and environmental exposure, reducing its effectiveness until it eventually breaks and becomes unusable.
+You can repair damaged items at NPC blacksmiths for gold, or learn crafting skills to repair items yourself using materials.
+Keeping your gear in good condition is essential - broken weapons deal less damage and damaged armor provides less protection.

 The Repair & Durability System manages item degradation through use and provides mechanisms for restoration.
 This system creates economic sinks, encourages maintenance, and adds tactical considerations to equipment management.

 ## Core Architecture